Paraskevi of Rome: Veneration

-Saint Paraskevi is the most prominent among women healing saints, and she is widely venerated as the healer of the blind.
+Saint Paraskevi is the most prominent among female healing saints, and she is widely venerated as the healer of the blind.
 For this reason, she is often depicted with two eyeballs in her hands.

 Her remains were eventually taken to Constantinople.
-Though it is not certain when or how her relics reached Constantinople, it seems that they were exhibited there ca. 1200 so as to be accessible to pilgrims.
+Though it is not certain when or how her relics reached Constantinople, it seems that they were exhibited there ca. 1200 to be accessible to pilgrims.

 Saint Paraskevi is commemorated on July 26 by the Church.
 Her celebration is preceded by a Matins service and is celebrated with the Divine Liturgy of Saint John Chrysotom, held on the morning of the feast.

-Scripture Readings
+Scripture readings

 At the Divine Liturgy: Galatians 3:23-4:5, Mark 5:24-34.